5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 Some certifications to look out for when considering eco-friendly materials include:

-So, when you’re buying an eco-friendly dog bed, make sure to find out how it was made.
-The best dog beds will be made using sustainable methods, such as:
+The best dog beds are made using sustainable methods, such as:

 • Handmade